 A quick note about paid vs. free fonts.
 There are a lot of great free options out there, and there are some beautifully designed paid options as well.
 If you fall in love with a paid typeface for your design project, do the right thing, and pay for it.
 Designers put literally hundreds of hours into creating a typeface, and it’s pretty amazing that free options even exist at all.
 Pay the designer for their work if they have a price tag displayed, and don’t rip them off.
 Ok, end of rant!

 Alright, ready for your free guide?
-If you haven’t heard, I've created an e-course called The InDesign Field Guide and it's a crash course to teach you how to use Adobe InDesign like a pro for your own business needs or for client work (skip below to learn more).
+If you haven’t heard, I've created an e-course called The InDesign Field Guide and it's a crash course to teach you how to use Adobe InDesign like a pro for your own business needs or for client work.
 If you’re interested in a course like this, sign up below to stay in the loop on launch dates and early-bird registration and I’ll send you my free guide pulled straight from Lesson 3 of the course: Choosing Typefaces.
 Some of the material is included in this blog post, but the rest of the guide shares some of my personal favorite typefaces + pairings, plus examples of all of it.

 Do you struggle with choosing and pairing up typefaces?
 What are your go-to combos?
 Are you as excited about The InDesign Field Guide as I am?!
 I may be a little bias ;)